caina89/CBBQuantGen/Lecture4Exercise/README.md

 ```
 ### Filtering out related individuals
 To filter out relatives (those closer than 3rd degree relatives, who have relatedness = 0.044) and keep a set of unrelated individuals, we will use a two-step process: first, let KING identify which individuals to remove based on your specific threshold, and then use plink2 to create the new, "clean" dataset.
 To do the first step, KING has a built-in "unrelated" command that uses a greedy algorithm to find the largest possible subset of unrelated individuals.
+This ensures we don't filter out people unnecessarily: If Person A is related to Person B and Person C, it will remove only Person A to save the other two, rather than removing all three.
 ```
 # --unrelated: identifies a subset of unrelated individuals
 # --degree 3: removes up to 3rd-degree relatives (kinship > 0.044)